Skip to main content

 Molecular Mechanisms of Systemic Disruption

 At the molecular level, exogenous hormones can exert epigenetic modifications, altering gene expression without changing the underlying DNA sequence.
-These modifications, including DNA methylation and histone acetylation, can influence cellular function and predispose individuals to issues.
+These modifications, including DNA methylation and histone acetylation, can influence cellular function and predispose individuals to long-term health issues.
 For instance, sustained alterations in androgen or estrogen signaling pathways have been implicated in promoting pro-atherogenic changes in vascular endothelial cells and altering adipocyte differentiation, contributing to increased cardiovascular risk and adverse body composition shifts.

 Unregulated hormonal interventions can trigger epigenetic modifications, altering gene expression and contributing to long-term health vulnerabilities.